Craig Anderson (ice hockey): Washington Capitals (2021)

-Buffalo Sabres (2021–present)
+Buffalo Sabres and retirement (2021–2023)

 On July 28, 2021, Anderson extended his career in signing a one-year, $750,000 agreement as a free agent with the Buffalo Sabres.
 After a strong start, he was sidelined by a neck injury in November that caused him to miss three months of play.
 During the arduous rehabilitative process he briefly contemplated retiring, but continued on, partially in pursuit of his 300th win in the NHL.
-The veteran goaltender, by now having been drafted before a number of his teammates were born, was also praised as a mentor, with Anderson himself saying "my goal is to share my knowledge with the younger guys."

 Anderson secured his 300th NHL win in a March 10, 2022 victory over the Vegas Golden Knights.
 He became the thirty-ninth NHL goaltender to achieve the feat, and only the sixth American.
 On June 30, 2022, Anderson signed a one-year, $1.5 million contract extension with Buffalo, returning for his 20th NHL season.

-On January 23, 2023, Anderson played in his 700th NHL game in a 3-2 win against the Dallas Stars.
+On January 23, 2023, Anderson played in his 700th NHL game in a 3–2 win against the Dallas Stars.
+On April 13, 2023, Anderson played in his final NHL game, with the Sabres beating the Ottawa Senators 4–3 in overtime.
+Following the game, Anderson announced his retirement from professional hockey.
+He signed a one-day contract with Ottawa to retire a Senator on October 24, 2023.